Neil Baird and Bradley Dilger

 April 25, 2014: We hosted the WIU Writing Program's "Deserts and Discussions" today.
 Great conversation!
 Here's the handout about teaching composition we shared to get the discussion started.

 April 22, 2014: Today we are presenting "Teaching Writing Instruction in the Disciplines for Transfer" for the WIU community.
-Here is our slide deck and handout.
+Here is our handout.

 July 24, 2013: Team Transfer drove to Savannah for CWPA 2013, which was fabulous (the conference; less so the 32 hours on the road).
 Here's the handout from our talk, which remixed our Elon and CCCC talks (below).